Part 6 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 If you watch horse racing, the difference between the first horse and the second horse is a matter of seconds but the difference in rewards is huge!

 Going From Average to Great Can be as Little as One Step Up

 All the foundational work is basically the same.
 If you compare two similar businesses, you’ll notice they both have all the same basic components, but one probably does something a little better or a little differently and gains that extra market share.

-Let me tell express my point by using this example about two website design companies.
+Let me express my point by using this example of two website design companies.